RC1242RC/RC1242RC.github.io/content/en/documentation/code/main/Files/mathematica__function_8hpp.md

       private:

         #ifdef HAVE_MATHEMATICA
-          WSLINK _WSlink;
+          /// Pointer to the Mathematica Kernel running the session that this backend is loaded up in WSLINK _WSlink;
         #endif
-        str _symbol;
+        /// The name of the backend function str _symbol;

       public:

+        /// Constructor
         mathematica_function(const str& be, const str& ver, const str& symbol) :  _symbol(symbol) {
           try